Indian economy to see 10.5 pc or higher growth this fiscal: Niti Aayog VC | Business

 - India

-Speaking at a virtual conference of PAFI India, he also said that modernisation of the retail sector is very much on the cards.
+Speaking at a virtual conference organised by the Public Affairs Forum of India (PAFI), he also said that modernisation of the retail sector is very much on the cards.

-''India Purchasing Managers' Index (PMI) for both manufacturing and services have shown a very smart uptick last month.
+''India Purchasing Managers' Index (PMI) for both manufacturing and services has shown a very smart uptick last month.
 This (Indian economy) will strengthen even further,'' he said.

 ''I expect Indian economy to grow 10.5 per cent or higher in FY 22,'' he noted.